minhthanh3145/ReactD3-Playground/README.md

 # ReactD3-Playground

 My playground for fiddling with React and D3.js.

-The project did not start out as a playground, so I put somewhat a little bit more effort into the structure and reusability.
+I occcasionally fiddle around with charts and data visualization.

 ## Frontend with React + D3.js